Suno Chanda: Soundtrack

 Music is composed by Naveed Nashad, lyrics were by Ahson Talish.

 Production

 The idea of the comic Ramadan special play was conceived by Saira Ghulam Nabi, and the writer Saima Akram Chaudhry was tasked to penned the script.
 MD Productions approved the idea, and Shehzad Javed provided significant input.
 Chaudhry developed the story and characters, and the production was completed rapidly, with episodes being written, shot, and aired in quick succession.
 Chaudhry took the idea of writing a story that depicts the entire family from the Baraat Series (2009–12) and Indian Punjabi cinema.
+The teasers of the series were released in early May 2018 revealing Iqraz Aziz and Farhan Saeed as leads.
+Zara Noor Abbas was earlier offered the lead female role, who turned down it.

 Release

 Broadcast

 The series was broadcast on the channel's international versions in the UK, USA, New Zealand, Australia, and Canada.
 Dubbed versions of the series including the Arabic version, which aired on MBC Bollywood under the title "زفاف بلا زوجين" and the Persian dubbed version which aired on MBC Persia under the title عروسی بی عروسی.
 It aired in the UK on Zee TV UK also.

 It was rebroadcast on national television, PTV Home.
 It started airing on August 21, 2019, and both seasons were broadcast without a break between them.